 Advice for Aspiring Digital Leaders

-Leslee boiled down her key message for those wanting to lead transformation in financial services: build the right team, and truly care for them.
+For leaders wanting to drive transformation in financial services, the practical message is to build the right team and truly care for them.

 That goes beyond recruitment - it's about fostering trust, nurturing growth, and creating space for bold ideas to flourish.

-After 25 years at the organisation, she’s proof that sustained evolution doesn’t always require moving on - sometimes, staying put and seeing it through matters more.
+After 25 years at the organisation, Leslee Ross is proof that sustained evolution doesn't always require moving on - sometimes, staying put and seeing it through matters more.

 FAQs